Last Updated on December 24, 2020 by Janet Frost

 Straddling both definitions is the concept of Fun.
 Let’s find a fair or festival to add to your travel plans.

-Many festivals have their origins in a religious observance.
+Festivals have their origins in religious observances.
 For instance, the decadent Mardi Gras in New Orleans is the kick-off to Lent in Christian faiths.
-The Hindi faith celebrates Holi the Festival of Colors which commemorates the divine love of Radha for Krishna.
-Christkkindlesmarkts celebrate European Advent Season with food, music and vendors.
-El Dia de Los Muertos celebrations happen all over Latin countries, Mexico City, Mexico puts on quite a display.
+The Hindi faith celebrates Holi the Festival of Colors, which commemorates the divine love of Radha for Krishna.
+Christkindlesmarkts celebrate European Advent Season with food, music and vendors.
+El Dia de Los Muertos, Day of the Dead, celebrations happen all over Latin countries and throughout the southwest of United States.
+Mexico City, Mexico puts on quite a Day of the Dead display.
 Any of these colorful festivals are worth planning travels around.

 Festivals around the world have celebrated the passing of seasons and the fruits of the land for centuries.